18F/golang_workshop_irl_2016/chapters/ch04/README.md

 ## Let's Start

-We will use the code from chapter 03 to start with already located in ch04.go
+We will modify the code we developed in [Chapter 03](../ch03/README.md) to use external libraries / dependencies.
+There is code in [ch04.go](ch04.go) as a starting point.

 ## Let's get `stats` on our server